Aged-Anderson/Trackball12-DIY/README.md

 | MOTION      | N/A    |
 | RESET       | N/A    |

-Whatever pin you choes to be ground, wire all of those to ground.
+for the switches, whatever pin you chose to be ground, wire all of those to ground.
 The other pins sould be wired to, from left to right:
 GP13, GP12, GP17, GP16

 I would recommend making the wires fairly long, so that instalation is easier.